semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/scanning-projects-with-multiple-lock-files.md

 Your project may have many modules, each with a dependency descriptor file; for example, `pom.xml` if Maven is used as a build dependency tool.
 This [project](https://github.com/finos/legend-engine) complies with the above description.
-In this case, Semgrep will run a successful supply chain scan of all the lock files, one per module, if they are correctly generated.
+If you correctly generate all lock files, one per module, Semgrep can perform a successful Supply Chain scan for all dependencies in the project.

 ## Generating lock files as the previous step
 In the case of using Maven, the command to use is: